 [Section 209 amended by No. 36 of 2000 s.
 70.]

-210. Electronic communication of electoral matter
+210. Electronic communication of electoral matter permitted

 (1) If this Act provides for electoral matter to be transmitted by post, the matter may be transmitted by electronic means if it is practicable to do so.